 - A document that appears to come from a friend, bank, or other reputable organizations.
 The message is something like “Your document is hosted by an online storage provider and you need to enter your email address and password to open it.”

-- An invoice from an online retailer or supplier for purchase or order that you did not make.
+- An invoice, or shipping notice, from an online retailer or supplier for a purchase or order that you did not make.
 The attachment appears to be a protected or locked document, and you need to enter your email address and password to open it.

 Learn to spot a phishing email